TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-10-18-5-commands-from-easy-ci-that-makes-your-ci-stronger.md

 ## 1. Check Latte templates for Existing Code

-PHPStorm is very good in renaming classes and method.
-But its power stops at templates and configs.
-That leads bug, when template contains non-existing method.
-It can take days to discover this, as not everyone has tests and not everyone has I test that check every single render paths of every single template.
+PHPStorm is very good at renaming classes and methods.
+But its power stops at templates and configs, leading to bugs when the template contains a non-existing method.
+It can take days to discover this, as not everyone has tested and not everyone has I test that check every single render path of every template.

 ### What does it do?